 - Do not donate blood during the time you are being treated with this medicine and for at least 3 years after you take your last dose.

 - Your psoriasis may get worse for a short time before it starts to improve.
-You may have more itching or redness.
-Tell your doctor if this happens.
-This medicine works gradually.
-Your skin will probably start to look and feel better after using this medicine for 8 weeks.
-Your skin may keep improving for up to 3 months.
+It may take 8 weeks or longer before your skin starts to look and feel better.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: